Emmanuel Name Meaning: Origin, Popularity, & Famous Namesakes

 Christian Interpretation

 In Christianity, Emmanuel is associated with the Messiah, Jesus Christ.
-The name is mentioned in the New Testament, specifically in the book of Matthew (1:23), whiich states that the birth of Jesus was the fulfillment of the prophecy of Isaiah (7:14) that a virgin would conceive and bear a son named Emmanuel.
+The name is mentioned in the New Testament, specifically in the book of Matthew (1:23), whiich states that the birth of Jesus was the fulfillment of the prophecy of Isaiah (7:14) that a virgin would conceive & bear a son named Emmanuel.

-The name Emmanuel is a reminder to Christians that God is always with them, providing comfort and guidance in their daily lives.
+The name Emmanuel is a reminder to Christians that God is always with them, providing comfort & guidance in their daily lives.
 It is also a central theme during the Christmas season, as it represents the birth of Jesus, who is considered the savior of the world according to Christian doctrine.

 Jewish Significance

 In Judaism, Emmanuel is associated with the House of David, a royal dynasty that ruled the Kingdom of Judah in ancient Israel.
-The name is mentioned in the book of Isaiah (7:14), where it is prophesied that a virgin will give birth to a son named Emmanuel, and that this event will be a sign that God will protect the House of David.
+The name is mentioned in the book of Isaiah (7:14), where it is prophesied that a virgin will give birth to a son named Emmanuel, & that this event will be a sign that God will protect the House of David.

 The significance of Emmanuel for Jewish immigrants to the United States is also noteworthy.
 Many Jewish immigrants, upon arriving in the United States, changed their names to more American-sounding names.
-However, some chose to keep their Hebrew names, including Emmanuel, as a way of preserving their cultural and religious identity.
+However, some chose to keep their Hebrew names, including Emmanuel, as a way of preserving their cultural & religious identity.

 Emmanuel in Philosophy